- 1 Understanding Employer Obligations

-Voluntary emergency management activities or jury duty can be taken by employees.
+Employees can take voluntary emergency management activities or jury duty.
 Except for jury duty, community service leave is unpaid.

 It’s important to factor in public holidays as your employees receive different entitlements on these days.
-A list of public holidays in your state of territory can be found here.
+A list of public holidays in your state or territory can be found here.